 The only complication with this scheme is that the aggrieved may come to demand that a certain proportion of buildings be named for women or minorities.
 It's best that they begin thinking about the renaming process at once so that they can have the naming ceremony before the student body catches on and demands that their heroes be honored on the buildings.
 If they move quickly enough they can finish the renaming before students catch on with their new indignation—and they can start again—removing those benefactors whose checks already cleared.

-Ike Brannon is the president of Capital Policy Analytics, a consulting firm in Washington.
+Ike Brannon is president of Capital Policy Analytics, a consulting firm in Washington.